KSDunne/statement_beauty/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/ "link to official balsamiq website") was used in early planning to map out wireframes
 - [Google Fonts](https://fonts.google.com/ "link to official google fonts website") was used to import fonts
 - [Favicon Generator](https://favicon.io/favicon-generator/ "link to official favicon generator website") was used to make an 'S' shaped favicon
-- [Font Awesome](https://fontawesome.com/ "link to official font awesome website") Was used for all icons
+- [Font Awesome](https://fontawesome.com/ "link to official font awesome website") was used for all icons
 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/ "Link to official chrome developer tools website") was used for lighthouse testing, debugging and consistently checking responsiveness
 - [W3C Markup Validator](https://validator.w3.org/ "link to official html validator") was used to validate all live html
 - [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/ "link to official css validator") was used to validate CSS code
-- [JS Hint](https://jshint.com/ "link to official javascript validator") Was used to validate JavaScript code
+- [JS Hint](https://jshint.com/ "link to official javascript validator") was used to validate JavaScript code
 - [Code Institute Python Linter](https://pep8ci.herokuapp.com/ "link to official python validator") was used to validate all python code
 - [Django Summernote](https://pypi.org/project/django-summernote/ "link to official summernote website") was used.
 This is a rich text editor plugin for Django
 - [Django Crispy Forms](https://pypi.org/project/django-crispy-forms/ "link to official crispy forms website") were used throughout the project to quickly create forms
+- [Chat-GPT](https://chat.openai.com/ "link to chat gpt") was used to create the text blog content.
+There are 18 blogs published on the Statement Beauty website and for each the following query was written into Chat-GPT: "Write 250 words on "blog title I have chosen" in a positive tone for a beauty blog".
+The blog text was edited slightly after it was taken from Chat-GPT

 ## Testing